Seahawks DL Michael Bennett: Lions' Zach Zenner is best white RB in NFL

 Zenner, an undrafted free agent out of South Dakota State in 2015, began this season as a healthy scratch behind Ameer Abdullah, Theo Riddick and Dwayne Washington.
 Abdullah was hurt in Week 2 and Zenner became active on game days.

 Zenner, 25, has become Detroit's primary back the past two weeks.
-He has 88 carries this season for 334 yards and four touchdowns along with 18 catches for 196 yards.
-The 3.8 yards per carry are the most of any Lions player on the active roster for Saturday against Seattle.
+He has 88 carries this season for 334 yards and four touchdowns, along with 18 catches for 196 yards.
+The 3.8 yards per carry are the most of any Lions player on the active roster for Saturday's game.

-Bennett said he was surprised at what Zenner has done as a white running back because there just aren't that many in the league.
-Other than Zenner, San Diego's Danny Woodhead is the most prominent.
+Bennett said he was surprised at what Zenner has done because there aren't many white running backs in the league.
+Other than Zenner, San Diego's Danny Woodhead?and Cincinnati's Rex Burkhead?are the most prominent.
 There are multiple white fullbacks in the NFL, including Zenner's teammate?
 Michael Burton, the New Orleans Saints' John Kuhn and the Green Bay Packers' Aaron Ripkowski.?

 "I'm not surprised he's the starter right now because of all the great things that he's doing."